 We wrote our own ceremony structured around guidelines we’d found on several websites.
 It was incredibly meaningful to us.
 Our vows were inspired by one of my favourite poems, “The Invitation” by Oriah Mountain Dreamer.
 My oldest and best friend, Barnaby, married us and he wore a Cardinal’s costume which was completely irreverent but utterly perfect.
 The only decor we had were the prayer flags that surrounded everyone and were held by a team of friends and family that we called “The Flag Flyers”.
 This ceremony was not the legal ceremony.

-Dress Code – For adults we asked them to “dress to impress (us and the weather!)”.
-We really wanted everyone to feel completely at home and, as I’m the Founder of Yes Parenting, this really applied to all the children who were completely welcome.
-To honour the kids we gave them their parents the following instructions: “Please say Yes! to whatever they want to wear.
+Dress Code – we asked the adults to “dress to impress”.
+We really wanted everyone to feel completely at home and as I’m the Founder of Yes Parenting, this really applied to all the children who were completely welcome.
+To honour the kids we gave their parents the following instructions: “Please say YES to whatever they want to wear.
 Onesies, fancy dress, three piece suits, tracksuit bottoms etc.”

 Coco the Staffy played Bridesmaid!

 I couldn’t choose between all the amazing women I know to be bridesmaids so I chose my gorgeous rescue Staffy named Coco.
 Coco wore a flower collar from Swallows & Damsons who are a local and independent florist.
 I wasn’t planning to have my own flowers but I changed my mind the week before and grabbed two bouquets that were reduced in price from Aldi!
 My mum turned them into a stunning and simple bouquet.